🧱 Concrete Calculator

 Ready-mix vs. bags: which should you choose?

-Bags (under 1 cubic yard): Best for small projects like fence posts, mailbox bases, small repair patches, and stepping stones.
-You control the pace and don't need to coordinate delivery.
-Downside: mixing bags by hand is physically demanding and slow.
+Premix bags (under 1 cubic yard): Best for small projects like fence posts, mailbox bases, small repair patches, and stepping stones.
+You control the pace and do not need to coordinate delivery.
+The downside is that mixing bags by hand is physically demanding and slow.

-Ready-mix (1+ cubic yards): A concrete truck delivers pre-mixed concrete directly to your site.
-It's faster, ensures consistent mix quality, and is more cost-effective for larger pours.
-Most suppliers have a minimum order of 1 cubic yard and may charge short-load fees for small orders.
+Ready-mix delivery (1+ cubic yards): A concrete truck delivers pre-mixed concrete directly to your site.
+It is faster, ensures consistent mix quality, and is more cost effective for larger pours.
+Most suppliers have a minimum order of 1 cubic yard and may charge short load fees for small orders.

 Rule of thumb: If your project needs more than 45 bags (about 1 cubic yard), ready-mix is almost always the better choice in terms of cost, time, and quality.